Eight soldiers killed, Istanbul palace attacked as Turkish unrest mounts

 He could now give the mandate to the main opposition Republican People's Party (CHP), although he has appeared reluctant to do so, and the CHP would in any case be unlikely to be able to form a working coalition by an Aug.
 23 deadline.

-Erdogan told academics at a meeting on Wednesday that he favored forming an interim "election cabinet" before new polls in the autumn, according to the Hurriyet Daily News.
+Erdogan told academics at a meeting on Wednesday that he favoured forming an interim "election cabinet" before new polls in the autumn, according to the Hurriyet Daily News.

-Such an arrangement would see power temporarily shared between four political parties with deep ideological divides, potentially paralyzing policy-making and further unraveling investor confidence.
+Such an arrangement would see power temporarily shared between four political parties with deep ideological divides, potentially paralysing policy-making and further unravelling investor confidence.

 The CHP said on Wednesday it was "unthinkable" that it would take part in such a government.